Jon has a Ph.D in chemistry. Living an active outdoor lifestyle, he also has an interest in nutrition science and nature conservation.

-Red Mineral Algae vs. Mineral Calcium
+Red Mineral Algae Calcium vs. Mineral Calcium

 As the algae itself is not killed in the process it is also a natural and organic source of these minerals should the red marine algae be harvested in a sustainable manner.

-While dietary supplements from red mineral algae are also mostly calcium carbonate they contain a considerable amount of other minerals derived from the sea where the algae lives.
+While dietary supplements from red mineral algae are also mostly calcium carbonate they contain a considerable amount of other minerals derived from the sea where the algae live.
 It is believed that these additional minerals are the cause of the extra benefits obtained from the consumption of red mineral algae supplements compared to most regular calcium supplements.